Plant DetailShow Menu

 Description

-Forsythia is easy to grow and does best in loose, medium moisture, well-drained soils in full sun to part shade. although siting in full sun will produce more flowers earlier in the Spring.
+Forsythia is easy to grow and does best in loose, medium moisture, well-drained soils in full sun to part shade.
+Plants in full sun will produce more flowers earlier in the spring than plants in partial shade.
 Forsythia is a forgiving plant and tolerates average to poor garden soils, urban conditions, and drought.
-The shrub is winter hardy, but colder winters and temperatures below -5 degrees F may retard flower development because of the impact of winter temperatures or a late freeze on unopened buds.
+The shrub is winter hardy, but colder winters and temperatures below -5 degrees Farenheit may retard flower development.
 Forsythia can tend to grow wildly, but it can be pruned to keep the shrub's growth under control.
-Pruning should be done immediately after spring flowering; if done after mid-July, you will likely remove flower buds for the following spring.
+Flowers appear on old growth, so pruning should be done immediately after spring flowering.
+If you prune it after mid-July, you will likely remove flower buds for the following spring.
 To rejuvenate an older plant, you can cut it back almost ground level.
 The plant can be propagated by rooting stem cuttings and some cultivars may sucker.
+Long branches that touch the ground may layer; these can be cut from the parent plant when they have sufficient roots.

 See this plant in the following landscape: